exercism/python/concepts/function-arguments/about.md

 Arguments can be positional or keyword if neither the `/` nor `*` operators are used in the parameter definitions.
 Alternately, the positional-or-keyword arguemtns can be placed between the positional-only parameters on the left and the keyword-only parameters on the right.

-Following is an example of positonal-only, positional-or-keyword, and keyword-only arguments:
+Following is an example of positional-only, positional-or-keyword, and keyword-only arguments:

 ```python
 >>> def concat(x, /,  y="you", *, z="."):